-Proposal documents must have all the appropriate signatures, including the required impact signatures.
+6. Proposal documents must have all the appropriate signatures, including the required impact signatures.

+a.
 A proposal must be submitted to impact areas at least one week in advance of being asked to sign off on the proposal.
 This can be sent electronically to the person(s) noted below under Impact Review and Approval Signatures.

+b.
 All signatures should be in blue ink so originals are easily distinguished.

 Signatures should be dated appropriately.

+Impact signature lines should be completed; those individuals determine whether the proposal has an impact.
+(If there is a concern or question about a particular set of circumstances, contact the Office of the Provost for further guidance.)

-If the curriculum being adjusted is part of a related set of changes, a cover sheet explaining what is being done and documenting the relationships to current curriculum is requested.
+7. If the curriculum being adjusted is part of a related set of changes, a cover sheet explaining what is being done and documenting the relationships to current curriculum is requested.

 All proposals must be approved by the dean or the dean’s designee.

+Program proposals or program changes that include required courses from more than one school/college must be approved by the appropriate curriculum committees and deans’ offices in all schools/colleges involved.
+If the proposal includes elective courses from other schools/colleges, the faculty and their associate dean should notify the other associate dean(s) involved to decide if the proposal should go through the curriculum committees of the other school(s)/college(s).

-The dean’s office transmits the proposals to the provost office along with a cover memo that lists all the curriculum proposals being submitted and any explanatory comments that may be helpful.
+The dean’s office transmits the proposals to the Office of the Provost, along with a cover memo that lists all the curriculum proposals being submitted and any explanatory comments that may be helpful.

-Curriculum materials must be submitted to the provost’s office within two weeks of being approved at the school/college governance level.
-They will be reviewed by the provost office curriculum review committee (CRC) at its next scheduled meeting and appropriate notifications will be sent within one week of that review.
+Curriculum materials must be submitted to the provost’s office (by posting on the T drive) within two weeks of being approved at the school/college governance level.
+They will be reviewed by the provost’s Curriculum Review Committee (CRC) at its next scheduled monthly meeting, so long as there is at least a week for CRC members’ review..

+Once material has been reviewed and approved by the provost or the provost’s designee, the documents and signed cover sheets are scanned and posted in the Approved Curriculum Documents SharePoint site, which anyone with a UB net ID can access.

 Items returned to the school/college for revision may be resubmitted for CRC review at its next meeting.